 Covers political science discipline and its complementary fields, including international relations, law, and public administration/policy.
 Provides abstracts of journal articles and citations to book reviews drawn from over 1,500+ serials publications and also provides abstracts of books, book chapters, dissertations and working papers.
 Includes the former ABC POL SCI database.
 Learn more about this database.

-This resource represents the single largest compilation of Spanish-language newspapers printed in the U.S. during the 19th and 20th centuries.
-The collection features hundreds of Hispanic American newspapers, including many long scattered and forgotten titles published in the 19th century.
+Spanish-language newspapers printed in the U.S. during the 19th and 20th centuries, including many long scattered and forgotten titles published in the 19th century.

 Journal index.
 Article citations about Central and South America, Mexico, Brazil, the Caribbean basin, the United States-Mexico border region, and Hispanics/Latinos in the United States.
 Analyses of current political, economic, and social issues as well as unique coverage of Latin American arts and letters.